 Jio slams COAI; says association blackmailing govt citing imaginary crisis in telecom sector

+Jio also said that COAI as an organisation "supposedly representing all operators" should stop blaming the apex court ruling and instead ask members to respect the judgement and "stop forum shopping for relief".
+Jio has also categorically told COAI that references made on predatory pricing in its letter is in fact an issue which has been settled in all legal forums, and is not only out of place and irrelevant but displays lack of application of mind by COAI.

-Seeking the government's immediate intervention to avert an unprecedented crisis, COAI also mentioned that one of its members has a different opinion on the matter and will present its comments separately.
+In its letter to the telecom minister, COAI sought the government's immediate intervention to avert an unprecedented crisis in the sector, and also mentioned that one of its members has a different opinion on the matter and will present its comments separately.
 COAI warned that impact of the crisis could be potentially catastrophic for the country, leading to curtailing of investment and deterioration of services and job losses, as well as shattering of investor confidence.

 The top court had last week upheld the government's position on including revenue from non-telecommunication businesses in calculating the annual AGR of telecom companies, a share of which is paid as licence and spectrum fee to the exchequer.
 While Bharti Airtel faces a liability of around Rs 42,000 crore after including licence fees and spectrum usage charges, Vodafone-Idea may have to pay about Rs 40,000 crore.
 Jio may have to pay around Rs 14 crore.